zackrspv/VoidChat/README.md

 ## Getting Started

-To get started with ircChat, follow these steps:
+To get started with Void Chat, follow these steps:
-1. Clone the repository: `git clone https://github.com/HeyItsSloth/ircChat.git`
+1. Clone the repository: `git clone https://github.com/HeyItsSloth/VoidChat.git`
 2. Install the dependencies: `npm install`
 3. Create a `.env` file in the root directory and add the following environment variables: